Deterioration of food security in Venezuela is “palpable”

 US organisation, The Alberto Lovera Bolivarian Circle of New York, in partnership with Sustainable Agriculture of Louisville (SAL), a US Food Sovereignty Alliance member, will visit Venezuela in late August, it has been reported.
 Their aim is to understand the true scale of food shortages, and if present what is responsible for creating this environment, along with the role of US sanctions and the impact on Venezuelans and their responses.

-Related topics Markets and Trends Venezuela
+Related topics Markets & trends Venezuela

 Related news